-Policies WG5.
-WG7 and WG8 contain elements that complement HCS policy SD1 and set out the need to address design issues. including those related to sustainability, in an integrated way through considering those features important to the design of individual buildings, those appropriate at the site level and the contribution to the wider community (NPPF para 125).
+Policy DW11 contains elements that complement HCS policy SD1 and sets out the need to address design issues, including those related to sustainability (NPPF para 125).
+It is complemented in particular by Policy DW8 which relates to development within Dilwyn Conservation Area which covers much of the extent of the current settlement. with the exception of some areas along Dilwyn Common Lane.
 It does not seek to replicate HCS policy SD1 but is consistent with it.
-These policies also seek to ensure that new development respects the scale, density and massing which forms the character within the village (NPPF para 126).
-New development also needs to integrate well into the natural and historic environment with policies WG14, WG15 and WG16 reflecting the Herefordshire Core Strategy's Local Distinctiveness policies.
+It seeks to ensure that new development respects the scale, density and massing which forms the character within the village (NPPF para 126).
+New development also needs to integrate well into the natural and historic environment with Policies DW6 and DW27 reflecting the Herefordshire Core Strategy's Local Distinctiveness policies.

 The level of development required, and character of settlements are not such that supplementary planning guidance, a design guide or a design code would be appropriate.
-Such guidance might be more appropriate a higher level such as for development within the Wye Valley AONB (NPPF para 126).
+However, Policy DW4 provides some additional design and development principles for site DW3[a] that are appropriate given the potential constraints and location of this particular site.(NPPF para 126).

-Policy WG7 enables schemes with sensitive innovative design (NPPF para 127c).
+Policy DW11 enables schemes with sensitive innovative design (NPPF para 127c).

-Whitchurch and Ganarew Group Parish Council is aware of Herefordshire Council's Statement of Community Involvement and will use this to ensure those affected are involved in the design process.
+Dilwyn Parish Council is aware of Herefordshire Council's Statement of Community Involvement and will use this to ensure those affected are involved in the design process.